MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-U-Reopening-ALJ-Hearings-ALJ-Attorney-Adjudicator-Decisions-Council-Review-Judicial-Review/section-423.2014.md

 (2) If supporting materials submitted with a request clearly provide information required for a complete request, the materials will be considered in determining whether the request is complete.

-(d) *When and where to file.* Consistent with § 423.1972(a) and (b), the request for an ALJ hearing after an IRE reconsideration or request for review of an IRE dismissal must be filed:
+(d) *When and where to file.* The request for an ALJ hearing after an IRE reconsideration or request for review of an IRE dismissal must be filed:

 (1) Within 60 calendar days from the date the enrollee receives written notice of the IRE's reconsideration or dismissal being appealed.